muhammadn/firetail-go-lib/README.md

 ### Custom Auth Error Responses

-In order to customise the errors returned by your application when a request fails to authenticate, you can pick up the errors returned by your `AuthCallback` in a custom `ErrHandler`.
+In order to customise the errors returned by your application when a request fails to authenticate, you can pick up the errors returned by your `AuthCallbacks` in a custom `ErrHandler`.
 This allows you to, for example, add the `WWW-Authenticate` header on responses to requests that fail to validate against a basic auth security requirement:

 ```go
 // We'll use this err when the basic auth fails to validate.